Darkuantum/CTD-1D/README.md

 - If the player answers incorrectly, the player loses health.
 - Handles invalid responses by prompting the user until valid input is provided.

-## Documentation Of Minigame 1:
+### Minigame 1

-`from AddictionMonster import AddictionMonster` - Imports the AddictionMonster class to create and manage battles against addiction monsters.
+`from AddictionMonster import AddictionMonster` - Imports the AddictionMonster class to create and manage battles against addiction monsters. <br/>
 `from TermControl import TermControl` - Allows changing text colors and clearing the terminal screen during gameplay.

-Dictionaries
+Dictionaries <br/>
-`qna` - A dictionary mapping monster names to their respective questions and answers.
+`qna` - A dictionary mapping monster names to their respective questions and answers. <br/>
 `encryption_dict` - A dictionary defining how each letter is replaced during the "sight debuff."
-For example, 'a': '@', 'b': '6'.
+For example, 'a': '@', 'b': '6'. <br/>
 `debuff_dict` - Tracks the active status of the "sight debuff."
-Example: {'sight': True}.
+Example: {'sight': True}. <br/>

-Functions
+Functions <br/>
 `sightDebuff(question: str) -> str` - Encrypts a question using encryption_dict if the sight debuff is active.
-Prompts the player to answer and returns the response.
+Prompts the player to answer and returns the response. <br/>
 `gameStart() -> bool` - Displays an introductory message and asks the player if they are ready.
-Returns True for a "yes" response and False for a "no" response.
+Returns True for a "yes" response and False for a "no" response. <br/>
-`addictionBattle() -> None` - Manages the sequence of battles with monsters.
+`addictionBattle() -> None` - Manages the sequence of battles with monsters. <br/>
 - Iterates through the list of monsters (['Gambling Monster', 'Alcohol Monster', 'Smoke Monster']).
 - Handles win/loss conditions by tracking the player's lives and wins.
 - Displays appropriate victory or defeat messages using TermControl.

 `addictionGame() -> None` - Validates if the player is ready to play.
 If gameStart() returns True, it calls addictionBattle().
-Otherwise, it exits with a humorous message.
+Otherwise, it exits with a humorous message. <br/>
 `main() -> None` - Entry point for the game.
-Calls addictionGame().
+Calls addictionGame(). <br/>
 `if name == "main":` -  This ensures the script is executed only when run directly, allowing the code to be imported elsewhere without immediately starting the game.

 ### Minigame 2